 Our financial results are dependent on the performance of the automobile contracts in which we retain an ownership interest.
 Broad economic factors such as recession and significant changes in unemployment levels influence the credit performance of our portfolio, as does the weighted average age of the receivables at any given time.
 The tables below document the delinquency, repossession and net credit loss experience of all such automobile contracts that we originated or own an interest in as of the respective dates shown.
+The pandemic will likely have a negative effect on our delinquency and charge off experience in the future, which is not yet reflected in the tables below.
 The tables do not include the experience of third party originated and owned portfolios.